rselbach/lru/README.md

 - Automatic eviction of least recently used items when capacity is reached
 - Comprehensive API for common cache operations
 - Optional time-based expiry mechanism with configurable TTL
+- Eviction callbacks to notify when items are removed from the cache

 ## Installation